 Many parents choose to alternate major holidays.
 For example, a fair visitation schedule may include a provision saying that the child spends Christmas Eve with his mother and Christmas Day with his father.

 Finally, a comprehensive parenting plan will include how the parents choose to divide time on their child’s birthday.

 Since children are off for nearly three months during the summer, it is important to discuss how that affects the visitation schedule of the parenting plan.
 In some instances, the child will spend extended time during the summer with the non-custodial parent.

 For example a fair visitation schedule may ensure that the non-custodial parent sees his child for a week or two uninterrupted during the child’s summer vacation.

-A Virginia parenting plan can also be a helpful way of determining how divorced parents will divide child related expenses.
-A comprehensive parenting plan can include how parents plan to divide future medical, travel, and education expenses.
+A Virginia parenting plan is also a helpful way of determining how divorced parents will divide

 A child’s education is very important and can be expensive.
 A parenting plan will lay out how parents will divide future expenses such college tuition, private schools, and your child’s extracurricular activities.

 Finally, if a parent lives out of state or far away from the custodial parent, it may be helpful to include provisions on how to handle the child’s travel expenses.